Mastering organic reaction mechanisms

 - Discourage terms like ‘this arrow goes here’, instead referring to ‘this pair of electrons is donated …’.

-- Having taught a mechanism with one example, provide the students with related problems to solve by applying their learning, providing opportunities to develop more effective abstraction and reasoning skills.
+- Having taught a mechanism with one example, provide students with related problems to solve by applying their learning, providing opportunities to develop more effective abstraction and reasoning skills.

 - Ask students to identify and describe the differences between reacting entities, different examples of the same mechanism, and different types of mechanism.

 - Use assessments that encourage students to verbalise their thought processes.
 For example, they could give a presentation or make an animations or video.
-Peer review with teacher input can help to ensure that students are correctly describing the features of reacting entities in terms that allow them to explain (and predict) reactivity.
+Peer review with teacher input can help to ensure students are correctly describing the features of reacting entities in terms that allow them to explain (and predict) reactivity.

-In my experience, some students prefer to rely on memorising mechanisms because, well, they can, and it is hard work to get their heads around the underlying principles.
+In my experience, some students prefer to rely on memorising mechanisms because they can, and it is hard work to get their heads around the underlying principles.
 Pair them up with students who are able to apply their knowledge to unseen examples so they learn the value of moving beyond rote-learning.